Ronald W Lee

 Senior Science and Technology Staff

 Lee earned an M.S. in Computer Systems (distinguished graduate) from the Air Force Institute of Technology (AFIT) in 1986 after receiving a B.S. in Information and Computer Science (highest honor) from the Georgia Institute of Technology in 1985.
 After grad school he was an intelligence system software analyst at Offutt AFB, Nebraska until separation from the Air Force in 1989.
 After a brief stint working for Sterling Systems in Bellevue, Nebraska he joined Martin Marietta Energy Systems' Data System Research and Development (DSRD) division in Oak Ridge.
-In 1994 he moved to ORNL's Computational Physics and Engineering Division and has survived several subsequent organizational changes as a member of groups such as Bioinformatics, Reactor Physics, Computational Data Analytics, Geographic Information Science & Technology before joining Data Systems Sciences and Engineering.
-He is a Sun Certified Java Developer and has taught Unix and software development classes at Pellissippi State Community College.
+In 1994 he moved to ORNL's Computational Physics and Engineering Division and has survived several subsequent organizational changes as a member of groups such as Bioinformatics, Reactor Physics, Computational Data Analytics, Geographic Information Science & Technology, and Data Systems Sciences and Engineering, subsequently renamed Data Engineering.
+He is a Sun Certified Java Developer and has taught Unix system administration and software development classes at Pellissippi State Community College.